• Current students

 15. What should I be considering when I look at the estimates in my client's financial statements?

 The objective of the auditor is to obtain sufficient appropriate audit evidence about whether accounting estimates and related disclosures in the financial statements are reasonable in the context of the financial reporting framework in use.
-ISA 540 (Revised) Auditing Accounting Estimates and Related Disclosures issued in December 2018 places more emphasis on the need for the auditor to exercise professional scepticism and challenge managements assumptions and estimation processes.
-IAASA has published a paper which explains the requirements of previous and incoming auditing standards that deal with accounting estimates (ISA 540).
-The paper gives insight into European and International audit regulators’ views on the quality of audit work around accounting estimates and discusses IAASA’s observations.
-The paper also sets out IAASA’s expectations of auditors in this area going forward.
+ISA 540 (Revised) Auditing Accounting Estimates and Related Disclosures updated in October 2022 places more emphasis on the need for the auditor to exercise professional scepticism and challenge managements assumptions and estimation processes.
 Chartered Accountants Ireland has published Technical Alert 02/2020 Information and support in implementing the revised ISA 540.
 The IAASB has published a summary of the changes to ISA 540.

 Back to Top